commschamp/comms_champion/README.md

 # Developing Custom Socket/Filter/Protocol Plugin
 At this moment the [CommsChampion](#commschampion-tools) tools are in their alpha and being extensively developed.
-No documentation on how to use and/or develop plug-ins is currently available, will be provided in the future once the API stabilises.
+No documentation on the available API and how to develop plugins is currently available, will be provided in the future once the API stabilises.

 However, if you have tried [CommsChampion Tools](#commschampion-tools) with